Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 The Foundation cooperates on a regular basis with leading universities, foundations, international organizations, government agencies and non-governmental associations in Russia and other countries.

-The Antonio Meneghetti Scientific Foundation is called upon to become an intermediary between the worlds of business and science, supporting and carrying out scientific and educational activities aimed at the development of humanistic values, helping those who, by virtue of their profession, specialize in other types of activity in the realization of higher goals.
+The Antonio Meneghetti Scientific Foundation is called upon to become an intermediary between the world of business and science, supporting and carrying out scientific and educational activities aimed at the development of humanistic values, helping to realize higher goals for those who, by virtue of their profession, specialize in other types of activities.

-Within the framework of the Fund, grants and scholarships are allocated for the education of students and young professionals.
+The Foundation provides grants and scholarships for the training of students and young professionals.

-The Foundation is engaged in holding conferences, seminars, organizes scientific discussions, and also supports and initiates scientific research, including in the field of ontopsychology, the development of promising projects in the field of education and practical training of young professionals, promotes the creation and support of universities, schools, lyceums, cultural and training centers.
+The Foundation organizes conferences, seminars, organizes scientific discussions, and also supports and initiates scientific research, including in the field of ontopsychology, the development of promising projects in the field of education and practical training of young specialists, promotes the creation and support of universities, schools, lyceums, cultural and training centers.

-US-Russia Foundation for Economic and Legal Development (USRF) is the successor to the US-Russia Investment Fund (TUSRIF), which was established in 1995 to develop the private sector in Russia.
-Through effective management through direct investment and technical assistance, TUSRIF's private Russian enterprises have been able to make a major contribution to the growing Russian economy and raise sufficient capital to create a financial basis for further activities.
+American-Russian Foundation for Economic and Legal Development (USRF) is the successor to the US-Russia Investment Fund (TUSRIF), which was created in 1995 with the aim of developing the private sector in Russia.
+Through effective management through direct investment and technical assistance to private Russian enterprises, TUSRIF has been able to make a major contribution to the growing Russian economy and generate sufficient capital to create a financial basis for future activities.

-In 2006, at the G8 summit, Presidents Bush and Putin announced their intention to create the USRF to support Russia's long-term economic development and strengthen ties between Russia and the United States.
+At the 2006 G8 summit, Presidents Bush and Putin announced their intention to create the USRF to support Russia's long-term economic development and strengthen ties between Russia and the United States.

-In 2008 USRF was registered as a non-profit corporation in the United States and in early 2009 USRF was registered in Russia as a branch of the American organization.
+In 2008, USRF was registered as a non-profit corporation in the United States and in early 2009, USRF was registered in Russia as a subsidiary of an American organization.

 Mission

-The mission of the USRF is to promote the long-term economic development of a market economy in Russia.
+USRF's mission is to promote the long-term economic development of Russia's market economy.
 Working closely with the Russian government and leading Russian institutions, USRF is committed to strengthening ties between Russia and the United States.

-In implementing its targeted funding programs, USRF is guided by three general concepts: "enterprise", "responsibility" and "partnership".
+In implementing its funding programs, USRF is guided by three overarching concepts: enterprise, responsibility and partnership.

-• The term "enterprise" encompasses entrepreneurial activity, private property, individual initiative and related values that encourage commercial success.
+• The concept of "enterprise" covers entrepreneurial activity, private ownership, personal initiative and associated values that encourage commercial success.

-• The concept of "responsibility" refers not only to the responsibility of the government to citizens, but also to corporate ethics, the obligations of business in relation to its employees, customers and shareholders.
+• The concept of "responsibility" refers not only to the responsibility of government to citizens, but also to corporate ethics, the obligations of a business towards its employees, customers and shareholders.

 • "Partnership" implies an equal relationship and focuses on the common obligations and interests of Russia and the United States.